marcoXbresciani/TKCompanionApp/README.md

 So, install `eas-cli` with the command `npm install -g eas-cli` and run the following `eas build -p android` to (possibly) have fun.
 Maybe.

+### How to release

+#### F-Droid
+I had some troubles building for F-Droid, due to some unclear (for me) versioning issues.
+Basically, these are the steps:
+1. remo

 ## License
 This document license, in brief: